nginxinc/nginx-wrapper/README.md

 integrating templating and events by hooking into `nginx` events such as start up, reload and exit.

-If want to run NGINX, but you don't want to create a sidecar container or load a full init system in your container just to do templating, run another process or to integrate with NGINX's reload life cycle, then this is the tool for you!
+This is the tool for you, if want to run NGINX, but you don't want to create a sidecar, load a full init system, or write custom code in your container just to do:
+ * Templating
+ * Running another process
+ * Integrating with NGINX's reload life cycle

 ```
                      !WARNING!